lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Per {{RFC2986}} `Attributes{}` is defined as a `SET OF Attribute{}`, so an Attributes structure carried within a PKCS#10 CSR MUST contain no more than one Attribute of type `id-aa-attestation`.

-Finally, the `attr-attestation` ATTRIBUTE includes the  "COUNT MAX 1" constraint, so an Attribute of type `id-aa-attesatation` MUST contain exactly one copy of an `AttestationBundle`.
+Finally, the `attr-attestation` ATTRIBUTE includes the  "COUNT MAX 1" constraint, so an Attribute of type `id-aa-attestation` MUST contain exactly one copy of an `AttestationBundle`.

 # IANA Considerations